eoprede/imessage_status_checker/readme.md

   - email_password - password to authenticate to mail server with
 ## E-mail setup
 The script assumes a SMTP server that supports SSL.
 I've tested it with Gmal only, however any other server should work as well.
 I am using 2FA with my Google account so I have to create a special Gmal App password for this script to work.
 I am not sure whether accounts without 2FA can authenticate with their regular username/passwords

+## Crontab setup for recurring run of the script
+Since you are already running Blue Bubbles server all the time, it makes sense to run this script on it as well.
+This line will run the script every day at 1pm and redirect output to run.log: `00 13 * * * cd /Users/eoprede/Documents/imessage_status_checker && python3 check_imessage.py >> run.log 2>&1` You will need to adjust the path to the place you have installed the script.
+If you are not sure about what crontab is, Google will help out - it's a little more convoluted than I am willing to spell out here.